-Choosing a Non-Participating Provider may increase your out-of-pocket costs.

-You will be responsible for deductibles, coinsurance and non-covered services, and any portion of the bill not paid by Delta Dental when seeing a Non-Participating Provider.
+Choosing a Non Participating Provider may increase your out-of-pocket costs.
+You will be responsible for deductibles, coinsurance, non-covered services, and any portion of the bill not paid by Delta Dental.

-You are also responsible for any amount above the benefit maximum allowance.
+You are responsible for any amount above the benefit maximum allowance.

-To view a listing of network dentists, please visit https://www1.deltadentalins.com/sharphealthplanmedicare.
+To view a listing of Participating Providers, please visit https://www1.deltadentalins.com/sharphealthplanmedicare.